 Very effective at blocking noise through walls, ceilings, and floors, its application is also popular as a duct and pipe wrap.
 This is available with an STC rating of 27 in 1″ and 2″ rolls.

 Other means of noise reduction materials used include Barricade Ceiling Tile Noise Barriers, made with melamine foam and aluminized mylar facing; and Noise Barrier Composites (and Foam Composites), which comes in sheets or rolls .25″ to 2″ in size.

 Effective Soundproof Panels

 Based on specific sound absorption and noise control needs, there are a wide variety of soundproof panels, in a wide range of material options, to choose from.
 Among the very effective and most popular are acoustic panels, which include:

 - Acoustic Fiber Wrapped Panels– these are Class A fire rated, using a mass vinyl sound barrier septum.
 Available to customize with designs and artwork, they are popular sound barriers in more publicly-viewed areas (restaurants, conference rooms, offices, lobbies, churches, etc.)

 - Acoustic Panel Room Kits– these install quickly and help absorb sound, improve speech intelligibility, and reduce echo.
 Popular in areas in any environment that needs an effortless and quick acoustical solution.

 - Cotton Acoustic Panels– Class A fire rated, these panels are cotton recycled, high-performance panels used to reduce excessive reverberation in rooms and ambient noise level reduction.

-- Foam Acoustic Panels– available in a wide variety of surface patterns, colors, and thicknesses, these lightweight panels commonly used in private and public facilities easily mount to existing walls or ceilings using adhesive and are an excellent option for added sound absorption.
+- Foam Acoustic Panels– available in a wide variety of surface patterns, colors, and thicknesses, these lightweight panels are commonly used in private and public facilities easily mount to existing walls or ceilings using adhesive, and are an excellent option for added sound absorption.